JibKh/Group-3-Maneeha-s-Application/README.md

 # Maneeha's

 ## About
 This project was made for a client, Maneeha, to satisfy her E-Commerce requirements.
 She wanted an Android application which sells fashionable clothes.
-So we designed an aesthetically UI using Flutter and Firebase integration to satisfy her needs.
+So we designed an aesthetically pleasing UI using Flutter and Firebase integration to satisfy her needs.

 ## Updates
 UI Updates